A well-constructed call to action helps people grasp a vision, contrast it with the status quo, and make a choice about their response.

 Prepare for the Refusal of the Call

 In movies, the hero (think Luke Skywalker or Frodo Baggins) typically resists the call for action, but eventually realizes that they need to leave behind familiar ways.
-In an organization, they need to step out of their comfort zone.
+In an organization, people need to step out of their comfort zone.

 In organizations, people often have so much going on with running the business, that it is difficult for them to change the business.
 I find it best to acknowledge the imperative to operate the business; I explain the imperative of balancing strategic and operational goals.